lilaq-project/lilaq-project.github.io/docs/tutorials/01-styling-and-themes.md

   it
 }
 ```
-To use the preset, we create a scope (to avoid applying the preset to all following plots) and apply the preset with a `show` rule.
+To use the theme, we create a scope (to avoid applying the theme to all following plots) and apply the theme with a `show` rule.
 ```typ
 #{
   show: spectrum-plot